HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/christmas_tree.md

 # Trivia

-- The Christmas Tree was designed by bear
+- The Christmas Tree was designed by Bear.

 # History